politician/myapp/docs/development.md

    - **Docker/k8s** (dev): Attach to Node.js
    - **Docker/k8s** (debug): Attach to Node.js
 4. Click on _Start debugging_ (F5)
-5. Refresh your app in your browser
+5. Refresh my app in your browser
 6. You can see the app stopping at the breakpoint
 7. Continue debugging in VS Code